tomatowenbinyu-cell/tomatowenbinyu-cell.github.io/contents/home.md

 My current mathematical interests lie primarily in **algebra, representation theory, algebraic combinatorics, and related algebraic geometry**.
 I am particularly interested in interactions between algebraic structures and combinatorial or geometric phenomena.

-I have worked on problems related to character theory of finite groups, Bott--Samelson varieties, Springer fibers, Lie algebras in tensor categories, and arithmetic and geometric questions arising from Farey fractions.

-Currently, I am continuing to explore problems in representation theory and algebraic combinatorics.

 I enjoy learning mathematics through research, seminars, and discussions with other mathematicians.

 #### Contact